-Island Saddle is a high mountain pass at an elevation of 1.347 m (4,419 ft) above the sea level located in the Crimea Range, in Canterbury, New Zealand.
-It’s one of the highest roads in the country.
+Island Saddle is a high mountain pass at an elevation of 1.371m (4,498ft) above the sea level located on the boundary of Canterbury and Marlborough, in New Zealand.

 Tucked away in the Crimea Range, the road to the summit is unpaved.
 It’s called Rainbow Road, also known as Rainbow Valley–Hanmer Road.
 At this elevation it’s said to be New Zealand's highest public road.
 The road was built in the 1950’s to install electricity pylons to the Nelson and Buller regions.